bioinfo-core-BGU/NeatSeq-Flow-Using-Docker/README.md

 &nbsp;

-**IMPORTANT: Don't Close This Window As Long as You Are Using NeatSeq-Flow**
+**IMPORTANT: Don't Close This Window As Long as You Are Using NeatSeq-Flow!!!!!**

 ***